xiaojieliu123/xiaojieliu1002.github.io/content/working_paper/ci_pi_power/index.md

 # Summary.
 An optional shortened abstract.
-summary: joint with Federico Bugni, Mengsi Gao, and Filip Obradovic. *Draft coming soon*
+summary: joint with Federico Bugni, Mengsi Gao, and Filip Obradovic. *New version available!*
 # </a> In this paper we consider a risk-neutral firm that has an idea of unknown quality, but can perform an experiment to learn about it.
 The firm's goal is to decide the experiment's size and whether or not the idea should be implemented at scale after observing the experiment's outcome.
 We solve this problem using a Bayesian criterion (Gaussian Prior) and Minimax Regret criterion.

 # tags: